Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 Here is a view of my first 1 BTC purchased via this method (in a Google Sheet for charting):
 ![history](docs/cbpp_charts.png "First 1 BTC Accumulated")

+After running this engine for a bit, you can copy the data in your local log file (e.g. `./data/history.BTC-USD.tsv`) and paste it into the spreadsheet template: [./docs/CBPP_BTC-Template.xlsx](./docs/CBPP_BTC-Template.xlsx).
+This template can be saved locally and periodically updated or saved to Google Docs or some other service for backup.

 ## WARNING
 This tool is built for my own personal use--and while I have published it publically for others to use/enjoy, please beware that usage of this tool is at your own risk.
 I have not accounted for all edge cases as I watch and tune this code as an experiment in-progress.